 You Might Also Enjoy These UrbnSpice Posts:

 Summer Salads: Do you have a favourite ‘go-to’ salad or an old stand-by recipe that the neighbourhood pot-luck would not be the same without?
-Here is a post for you!
+Find some ideas in this post.

 If you give this recipe for Classic Cobb Salad a try, please come back and leave me a comment below with your feedback.
 You can find me on social media – just be sure to tag @urbnspice and #urbnspice so I’m sure to see it.
 Enjoy!